Viola Frey: Teaching career

 Frey joined the faculty at the California College of Arts and Crafts in 1965, and continued a relationship with the college through 1999 as full professor and chair of the Ceramics Program.
 During her tenure, Frey guided the design of the Noni Eccles Treadwell Ceramic Arts Center on the college's Oakland campus.
 She was awarded the status of professor emerita in 1999, and the college established the Viola Frey Chair in Fine Arts in 2003.

+Iconography

+Viola Frey's oeuvre is rich in iconography which she used to represent autobiographical, cultural and art history markers.
+Viola Frey collected mass-produced figurines at local California flea markets, the images of which she used repeatedly in her career.
+These figurines were often re-cast in clay slip for use in her bricolage and sculpture.
+Common figurines found throughout her artwork are the rooster, Venus de Milo, The Three Graces, Grecian urns, Wedgwood pottery, Asian figurines, articulated male and female toys, and a menagerie of animals.
+She also invented a family of unique stylized figures for her large-scale sculpture, paintings and pastels.
+These include men-in-suits, grandmothers, self-portraits and nude figures taken directly from life drawing sessions.

 Recognition

 The recipient of two National Endowment for the Arts fellowships and an American Craft Council fellow, Frey was also presented with the Award of Honor in Sculpture from the San Francisco Arts Commission.
 She was also awarded an honorary doctorate in fine art from the California College of Arts and Crafts, Oakland.
 Her work, Untitled V Family (Humpty Dumpty), was acquired by the Smithsonian American Art Museum as part of the Renwick Gallery's 50th Anniversary Campaign.